shivanshubarik/IoT_Task_Scheduling/README.md

 #This is an IoT Project based on Fog Computing Environment.

 Things done are in the file " CustomExample.java ":-
+  1. Implemented IoT Task Scheduler using Java, iFogSim, and Fog Computing principles.
-  1. Modify the simulation or create your own IoT tasks
+  2. Modify the simulation or create your own IoT tasks
-  2. Measure latency, energy usage, and more
+  3. Measure latency, energy usage, and more
-  3. Run different offloading scenarios and collect results
+  4. Run different offloading scenarios and collect results
+  5. Reduced the latency by approx 97.46%.

 Output:-